Skip to main content

 Relax, practice mindfulness, and discover the joy of looking slowly at art through brief virtual guided looking experiences.

-Art in Bloom, the Museum’s annual celebration of flowers and fine art, returns as an in-person festival in 2023.
-Dozens of works from the Museum’s collection will be imaginatively interpreted through floral design by the region’s most talented florists.
-In addition to the floral displays, the festival includes special ticketed events, family activities, dining, and shopping.
+Art in Bloom is the Museum’s annual celebration of flowers and fine art.
+Dozens of works from the Museum’s collection are imaginatively interpreted through floral design by the region’s most talented florists.
+In addition to the floral displays, the festival includes special events, family activities, dining, and shopping.

 Tours

 Join a Saint Louis Art Museum docent for a lively and engaging tour of the Museum’s collection.
 Tour themes change monthly.
-Tours begin at the Information Center in Sculpture Hall, and they are limited to 10 visitors on a first-come, first-served basis.
+Tours begin at the Welcome Desk in Sculpture Hall, and they are limited to 10 visitors on a first-come, first-served basis.

 To make arrangements for a group of 7 or more, please use our Group Tour Request form.